starlightprivate/ssh/README.md

     id_rsa="starlightgroup-devops.id_rsa"

-- Then, execute the following command to decrypt the id_rsa for use:
+- Then, execute the following command to decrypt the id_rsa for use

     openssl enc -d -aes-256-ecb \
         -in "${id_rsa}" \
         -out "${id_rsa}.decrypted"

 - Then, enter the password that is only shared by trusted members in your team.

-# encrypt
+# to encrypt

      openssl enc -aes-256-ecb \
         -in "${id_rsa}.decrypted" \